 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

 |Malware Removal (Windows)||

 More examples of spam campaigns used to proliferate malicious programs are "Coronavirus Face Mask Email Virus", "UNICEF Email Virus" and "COVID-19 Insurance Plan From CIGNA Email Virus".
-Cyber criminals send such emails with a purpose to deceive recipients into installing some malware that could be used to generate revenue in one or another way.
-Some names of malicious programs that cyber criminals distributed and/or still distribute through emails are Emotet, TrickBot, Adwind and LokiBot.
+Cyber criminals send these emails to deceive recipients into installing malware, which is then used to generate revenue in various ways.

 How did "COVID-19 Solution Announced by WHO" infect my computer?

-Text presented in the "COVID-19 Solution Announced by WHO" email letter:
+Text presented in the "COVID-19 Solution Announced by WHO" email message:

 Subject: Breaking!!!
 COVID-19 Solution Announced by WHO At Last As a total control method is discovered.

 As published in the World Health Organisation newsletter 3/19/2020 7:32:12 a.m..